Esri/geodev-hackerlabs/design/save_a_layer.md

 8. Go to `My Contents` to view the layer with the symbology.

 ###Bonus

-* View the layer's symbology as JSON by accessing it via the REST API.
+View the JSON for the layer by using the REST API to access the item in your account.

 In your web browser, paste in this url.
 Identify the `renderer` section.